mindasom/propertymanager/README.md

 create the directory, or add config file as command line argument

+propertymanager must be running in order to start propertymonitor.

 ## configure properties

 you can customize propertymanager and propertymonitor using command line argument - property file.